danieleteti/delphimvcframework/README.md

 - Improved!
 JSONRPC Automatic Object Publishing can not invoke inherited methods if not explicitely defined with `MVCInheritable` attribute.
 - Improved!
 Datasets serialization speed improvement.
 In some case the performace [improves of 2 order of magnitude](https://github.com/danieleteti/delphimvcframework/issues/205#issuecomment-479513158).
 (Thanks to https://github.com/pedrooliveira01)
 - New!
 Added `in` operator in RQL parser (Thank you [João Antônio Duarte](https://github.com/joaoduarte19))
 - New!
+Added `TMVCActiveRecord.Count<T>(RQL)` to count record based on RQL criteria
+- New!
 Calling `<jsonrpcendpoint>/describe` returns the methods list available for that endpoint.
 - New!
 Experimental (alpha stage) support for Android servers!
+- New!
+Added support for `X-HTTP-Method-Override` to work behind corporate firewalls.
 - New Installation procedure!
 Just open the project group, build all and install the design-time package (which is `dmvcframeworkDT`)